Merv Hughes: After cricket

 Late in his career, Hughes undertook a stint with the ACT Comets, which turned out to be unsuccessful.
 He claimed only five wickets at an average of 46.80 over six matches (Rodney Davison, Jimmy Maher, Jamie Cox, Shaun Young and Ryan Campbell).

 Hughes replaced Allan Border in June 2005 as a selector for the Australian cricket team, although his performance as a selector came under much scrutiny after many controversial decisions and the loss of the number-one ranking in Test matches after the 2009 Ashes series.
 However, Australia would go on to have a successful 2009–10 summer, finishing undefeated in all three forms of the game.
 Hughes though, was later dropped as a selector for the Australian cricket team and subsequently replaced by Greg Chappell on 29 October 2010.

 He is a prominent supporter of the Western Bulldogs in the Australian Football League and has also done some acting, portraying Ivan Milat in the comedy movie Fat Pizza.
 Additionally, Hughes has appeared on TV commercials as well, featuring losing weight with "The 14-day All-Bran Challenge" and appearing as himself in the English comedy show Hale and Pace.

 Personal life

 Hughes was a notorious consumer of alcohol and food.
 Towards the end of his career, this was felt to have increased damage to his knees and may have ultimately led to a shortening of his Australian and Victorian playing careers.
 Having always been rather overweight, he participated in both seasons of Channel Nine's Celebrity Overhaul to lose weight and improve his fitness.
 He was the top performer (weight-wise) in the first season of the show.

-Hughes is noted for his large horseshoe moustache.
+Hughes is noted for his large handlebar moustache.
 Described by Cricinfo as being "of incredible proportions", the moustache became sufficiently synonymous with Hughes for him to be rumored to insure it for £200,000.
 In a 2013 Sky Sports interview during the 2013 Ashes series, he quashed this rumour as being false.